Donny-bla/segmentation-upsampler/paper/paper.md

 Interestingly, all three methods show a trend of decreasing error percentage as the scale of upsampling increases, especially when dx reaches 0.5.
 This trend may result from the normalization by volume; the number of voxels in the volume may increase faster than the number of voxels at the object interface that are difficult to upsample accurate, as the scale of upsampling increases.
 This nuance underscores the importance of carefully considering the impact of normalization methods on the interpretation of results.

 ## Demonstration
-A demonstration of a medical image with \(\sigma = 0.7, isovalue = 0.4\).
+A demonstration of a spine with input parameter $\sigma = 0.7, isovalue = 0.4\$, input data obtained from[^14].
 This demonstration upsamples at scale of 0.8 and spacing at 0.2910,0.2910,1.2500.
 ![whole spine medical image demonstration, spacing undefined input vs spacing defined output](figure/medical_example.svg)
 # Citations